revzim/azadventure-demo/README.md

 ### server - Node/TypeScript
 ### client - Unreal Engine 4.26/C++

+## GAME FEATURES
+Server
+- authoritative state of truth
+  - any and all modifications/decisions to the game state are strictly handled by the game server
+- handles all procedural generation of any heroes & enemies
+- each battle structure is a simple heap priority queue

+Heroes & Enemies
+- derived from one base 'brain' class to dictate metatype
+- psuedo-random procedural generation (each hero & enemy is different)
+- each metatype is generated from the following:
+  - 20 hero models & 5 enemy models
+    - 3 different metatype animation blueprints
+    - each blueprint has 5-7 'actions' (variance due to asset limitations)
+  - 100 different weapons
+  - 20 particle systems generated per each attack
+  - metadata - definitions & attributes per generated hero
+  - all assets transform (weapon, model, particlesystem xf)
+- all notable actions are recorded & stored in firestore
+  - ex. defeating an enemy & successfully fishing will yield experience

+## GAME FLOW
+- login/signup and connect to the game server
+  - use any email/password combo to sign up
+    - `firebase authentication system`
+    - `just like everything else, don't use a password you've used before`
+    - `my server uses firebase token validation for authentication`
+  - on successful signup, server will procedurally generate your character & all attributes as well as asset information
+  - hero assets (weapons/models) can be altered in game and every change is recorded and will be reflected immediately in game as well as in your hero ui

 ``` FIRST DEMO OF TESTING NEW WEB UI PLUGIN w/ UE4.
 VUETIFY WAS TOO INTENSIVE AND ENDED UP LAGGING UI SO DROPPED IN NEWER DEMOS ```
 # [VIDEO DEMO](https://revzim.github.io/azadventure-demo/)